Analysis and systematic discretization of a Fokker-Planck equation with Lorentz force: Existence of solutions

 which follows immediately by the product rule of differentiation.
 A corresponding discrete version reads

-The last term stems from the dissipative nature of the backward difference quotient.
-We can now prove the following a-priori bounds, which will allow us to prove existence of a weak solution later on. \begin{lemma} Let Assumption~\ref{ass:1} hold and $\psi^m$, $0 \le m \le M$ denote a solution of \eqref{eq:me}--\eqref{eq:me2}.
-Then
+The last term here stems from the dissipative nature of the backward difference quotient.
+We can now prove the following a-priori bounds, which will allow us to establish the existence of a weak solution later on. \begin{lemma} Let Assumption~\ref{ass:1} hold and $\psi^m$, $0 \le m \le M$ denote a solution of \eqref{eq:me}--\eqref{eq:me2} with $\tE$ sufficiently small, i.e., such that $0 < \tE\leq \frac{c_S}{2 (C_S'+1)}$.
+Then the estimate